Northeast Air Command: Greenland Base Command

 In addition, the United States obtained rights to build bases in Greenland.
 In July 1941, a task force of service troops arrived at Narsarsuaq.
 This site had been chosen as a major staging base between Labrador and Newfoundland.
 Work began at once on the base, which was given the code name Bluie West One (BW-1), and the first plane set down on 24 January 1942.
 Work on a second west coast base further north, at Sondrestrom or Bluie West Eight, began in September 1941.
 A third field was placed on the east coast almost directly across from BW-1 at Angmagssalik (Bluie East Two).

-An interesting contribution to the defense of Greenland was the Northeast Greenland dog sledge patrol organized in the summer of 1941 as a joint endeavor of the Army, the United States Coast Guard, and the Greenland Government.
+In the summer of 1941 the North-East Greenland Sledge Patrol was organized as a joint endeavor of the Army, the U.S. Coast Guard, and the Greenland Government.
 All the activity on the east coast the year before had demonstrated the ease with which anyone could establish a foothold in the vast Arctic wastes, the near impossibility of finding a hostile force that had established itself, and the difficulty of dislodging one, once it was discovered.
 An air patrol of the east coast, even after the new bases were completed proved its worth by assisting in the capture of the trawler Buskoe on 12 September, as that vessel, a small German-controlled Norwegian ship, was attempting to establish a radio and weather station in the Mackenzie Bay area.

-In addition to the Army Airfields, the United States Navy Atlantic Fleet established a number of stations on Greenland to support radio, weather, and naval patrols as part of the Battle of the North Atlantic against German U-boats and the protection of Allied convoy traffic in the North Atlantic.
+In addition to the Army Airfields, the U.S. Atlantic Fleet established a number of stations on Greenland to support radio, weather, and naval patrols as part of the Battle of the North Atlantic against German U-boats and the protection of Allied convoy traffic in the North Atlantic.